 The typical Instagram influencer has a likes to followers ratio of 1:3, i.e. one for every three followers.
 Some influencers have higher ratios but that’s because they have relatively fewer followers—it’s more of a mathematical difference than an actual indicator of the demand for their content.

 It’s a red flag for sure if your influencer has insanely high engagement rates.
-They make you think that their content is that brilliant.
+They make you think that their content is brilliant.
 But it’s just because they’ve bought the following rather than generating it organically.